 Financial ratios allow an analyst to quickly analyze a business and its operations and understand the financial situation of a company.
 These ratios answer many different kinds of questions that can be asked about a business performance.
+Included in this financial ratios list are 17 ratios used as indicators for valuation, profitability, liquidity, business activity and leverage.
 Normally, many of these ratios need to be understood in the context of a benchmark, such as, past historical norm, or industry standards.

 We will outline some of the key financial ratios classified according to the aspect of the business they describe.
 Further detailed information can be had by visiting the pages each of these terms link to.
 Some of these are stock ratios that illuminate the valuation aspect of the stock, while other ratios speak directly to the various business indicators.
 So without further ado, let’s get to the list of financial ratios every investor needs to know.

 Key Financial Ratios for Valuation